Frisian cuisine: Snert

-Snert is a West Frisian Pea Soup.
+Snert is a West Frisian pea soup.
 It has a thick consistency and is mostly served with a Frisian type of bread and pork or bacon.
 It was spread throughout the whole world by the Dutch Navy and is today an established and popular dish of the Dutch Cuisine.

-Desserts/Sweet Dishes
+Desserts and sweet dishes

 Ostfriesentorte

 The Ostfriesentorte (German: East Frisian's Cake) is a traditional East Frisian Cake, which can be baked in many colors.
 The cake can be found in many cafés in East- and North Frisia.
 It is extraordinarily big, as it can have very many layers.
 The cake is essentially made of alternating layers of whipped cream and raisins soaked in brandy.
 It is often decorated with more cream and chocolate shavings or sprinkles.

 Puffert un Peer

 An East Frisian Desert, Puffert un Peer are dumplings made of milk, yeast and sugar, which are mixed with butter and flour.
 The dumplings are steamed and traditionally served with diced and cooked pears and vanilla sauce.
-The dish is comparable to the bavarian Dampfnudel.
+The dish is comparable to the Bavarian Dampfnudel.

 Speckendicken

 The Speckendicken is an East Frisian dish mostly consumed in the Christmas Season.

-It is a local take on pancakes in the region, and traditionally families make a lot of Speckerdickens shortly before Christmas Eve and New Year's Eve.
-It is made with flour, milk, eggs butter as well as salt and sugar.
-Some added carnamom, treacle and anise creates a unique flavour.
-Spckendickens are traditionally eaten with bacon or sausage.
+It is a local take on pancakes in the region, and traditionally families make a lot of Speckendickens shortly before Christmas Eve and New Year's Eve.
+It is made with flour, milk, eggs, and butter along with salt and sugar.
+Some added cardamom, treacle and anise to create a unique flavour.
+Speckendickens are traditionally eaten with bacon or sausage.

+Sûkerbôle

+Sûkerbôle (West-Frisian: sugar bread) is a West-Frisian yeast-based bread with large lumps of sugar mixed in the dough.
+Usually, sûkerbôle has a cinnamon flavour and sometimes a ginger flavour.
+It is common to spread butter on a slice of sûkerbôle.
+Traditionally, a sûkerbôle is given as a present to the parents after a baby's birth.

+Oranjekoeke

+Oranjekoeke is a West-Frisian cake with pink icing and whipped cream on top of it.
+On top of the whipped cream are slices of candied fruits like orange, pineapple, kiwi and grapes, but also pieces of chocolate.

 Drinks

 Frisian Tea

-There is a very strong tea culture in West- and East Frisia.
+There is a very strong tea culture in West and East Frisia.
 Black tea is very popular, typically with a small amount of milk and some sugar in it.
 This tea culture goes back to the ages of the Dutch Empire, when the Netherlands were the country with the biggest spice trade and a very large tea import of primarily black tea (see: Dutch East India Company).

-It is customary when drinking tea in East Frisia and Friesland to watch the white "Wulkje" (platt: small cloud) caused by the cream in the tea, rather than stirring the tea with a spoon.
+It is customary when drinking tea in East Frisia and Friesland to watch the white "Wulkje" (Low German: small cloud) caused by the cream in the tea, rather than stirring the tea with a spoon.

-Korn

-Korn is a liquor which comes from Bad Oldesloe in northern Germany, and is extremely popular in the German parts of Frisia.